xiaorensean/slate/source/index.html.md

 ---
 title: VQR Data Catalogue

+language_tabs: # must be one of https://git.io/vQNgJ
+  - shell
+  - java
+  - python
+  - javascript

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>
   - <a href='https://github.com/slatedocs/slate'>Documentation Powered by Slate</a>